SixtyAteWhiskey/SixtySharesWhiskey/README.md

 # Installation

-1. Flash Ubuntu Server 24.04.2 LTS to your Raspberry Pi
+1. Flash Raspberry Pi OS Lite 64 bit to your Raspberry Pi

 2. Boot and connect via SSH or terminal